 ith spring and fall meetings dating back to their beginnings in 1973, the Materials Research Society decided to move from their home in San Francisco to the Valley of the Sun for its 2016 Spring Meeting.
 According to MRS, Phoenix will allow the flexibility to allow growth and enhance the experience, and so it did.

-“MRS is a growing, vibrant member-driven organization of over 16,000 materials research from academia, industry and government, and is a recognized leader in the advancement of interdisciplinary materials research,” as said on the MRS website.
+“MRS is a growing, vibrant member-driven organization of over 16,000 materials research from academia, industry and government, and is a recognized leader in the advancement of interdisciplinary materials research,” said the MRS website.
 “MRS membership now spans over 80 countries.”

-Nicole Darnall, a professional of management and public policy at Arizona State University, discussed her research in a 30-minute talk regarding the inclusion of sustainability in everyday products.”Consumers are persuaded by price and that’s ridiculous,” said Darnall.
-She described the need to encourage firms to produce more sustainable products for consumers through scientists’ innovation, “sustainability is not a trend, but a cultural shift.”
+Nicole Darnall, a professional of management and public policy at Arizona State University, discussed her research in a 30-minute talk regarding the inclusion of sustainability in everyday products.
+“Consumers are persuaded by price and that’s ridiculous,” said Darnall.
+She described the need to encourage firms to produce more sustainable products for consumers through scientists’ innovation.
+“Sustainability is not a trend, but a cultural shift.”